What is the immune system?

 |Lupus [systemic lupus erythematosus] (skin, joints, kidneys, heart, brain, red blood cells, other)||Hashimoto's thyroiditis, Graves' disease (thyroid)|

 |Scleroderma (skin, intestine, lung, kidney)||Coeliac disease, Crohn's disease, ulcerative colitis (GI tract)|

 |Sjögren’s syndrome (salivary glands, tear glands, joints)||Multiple sclerosis, Guillain-Barré syndrome (brain)|

 |Goodpasture's syndrome (lungs, kidneys)||Addison's disease (adrenal)|

-In some cases, a person may have more than one autoimmune disease; for example, persons with Addison's disease often have type 1 diabetes, while persons with sclerosing cholangitis often have either ulcerative colitis or Crohn's disease.
+In some cases, a person may have more than one autoimmune disease; for example, persons with Addison's disease often have type 1 diabetes, while persons with sclerosing cholangitis often have ulcerative colitis.

-In some cases, the antibodies may not be directed at a specific tissue or organ; for example, antiphospholipid antibodies can react with the clotting proteins in the blood, leading to formation of blood clots within the blood vessels (thrombosis).
+In some cases, the antibodies may not be directed at a specific tissue or organ; for example, antiphospholipid antibodies can react with the clotting proteins in the blood or with surface proteins on blood cells, leading to formation of blood clots within the blood vessels (thrombosis).